fagah/sejen-deduplication/README.md

 source env/bin/activate
 </pre>

-# Installing packages
+## Installing packages

-Now that you’re in your virtual environment you can install packages.
+Now that you’re in your virtual environment you can install the necessary packages/libraries.
 Let’s install the Requests library from the Python Package Index (PyPI):

 <pre>
 pip install dedupe